The Ledge

 MAN

-The man continues his lonely trek into darkness.
+The man continues his lonely trek toward a horizon of diminishing light.
 There is no end before him; the plain stretches flat in all directions and there are no more houses.

 MAN